Improving candidate experience leads to effective talent acquisition

 Think about the process and requirements you set for your candidates.
 Do you require candidates to get through a series of screening questions, or have them answer several lengthy questions on your site before they can submit their resume?
 Do you ask candidates to submit a tailored cover letter right out of the gate, or can they come back and amend their application later?
 What about portals?
 Requiring candidates to create an account and log in before they can even apply is a bit much, surely.

 The more you can simplify the application process, the more likely candidates are to apply.
 It’s increasingly important to think about the experience from the candidate’s perspective, particularly in such a competitive market.
 If your role is easier and more enjoyable to apply for, you’ll attract more candidates than your competitors.
-Similarly, your shortlisting process must consider the needs and wants of the candidates.
+Similarly, your shortlisting & selection process must consider the needs and wants of the candidates.

 Some simple steps to take include: